-Status: Narrowly passed the Assembly, and has passed the Senate Labor and Judiciary Committees and is pending in the Senate Appropriations Committee.
+Status: Unanimously passed the Senate and is pending in the Assembly Judiciary.

 Harassment Training for Janitorial Service Workers (AB 547)

 Known as the Janitor Survivor Empowerment Act, this bill would enact specific harassment training rules related to the janitorial service industry, including requiring peers to provide direct training on harassment prevention for janitors.
 It would also require employers, upon request, to provide a copy of all training materials used during the training and require employers to use a qualified organization from the list maintained by the Department of Industrial Relations.